asylumexp/odin-server-torbox/README.md

 > This only works with a regular user, not an admin account.

 > [!WARNING]
-> This process uses ntfy.sh to propagate the BACKEND_URL from the server to the App.
-The BACKEND_URL only needs to be accessible within your network.
+> This process uses ntfy.sh to propagate the public URL from the server to the App.
+The public URL only needs to be accessible within your network where the Android TV is running on.

-- Open Odin TV on your Android TV box
+- Open Odin TV on your Android TV box.
+A screen with a code should show up.
-- If not already, login as your user in the Odin frontend, and go to devices
+- Login as your user in the Odin frontend, and go to devices
 - Click on **Link device**, enter the code shown on your TV and click **Connect**

 # 💻 Running local dev environment